cwaitt/Trine_Teaching_Demo/README.md

 # Acid-Base Chemistry

 This repository contains notes to refer to our lessons on Acid-Base chemistry.

+**Learning Objective**

-In this section, we will cover the basic concepts of acid-base chemistry such as: What are the physical and chemical properties of acids and bases?
-How do we define whats an acid and whats a base?
-What are the products of mixing acids and bases? and How do we measure the strength of an acid or base.
+1. What are the physical and chemical properties of acids and bases?
+2. How do we define whats an acid and whats a base?
+3. How do we measure the strength of an acid?

 Go to the following sections for the lecture notes: